 Run the commands below after chrooting into the build environment with the

 passwdAgain, this should be kept safe, so no unauthorized individuals can log in to the system.
-This is only a partial protection; enable encryption below (during the build process) for more complete protection of your data.
+This is only a partial protection; enable encryption below (during the build process) for more protection.

-ppp0) as the external interface (plugged into the DSL modem); be aware that there is no
+net1as a potential external interface; be aware that there is no

 If desired, edit

 /etc/resolv.conf and replace the existing OpenDNS IP addresses with

 other server IPs (for example, the DNS servers of your ISP).

 Note: if you're using Fireball ISO as your Internet router/firewall, the DNS servers in this file might be replaced automatically

 with your ISP's DNS servers, depending on how it assigns you an IP

 address when your the ISO boots up.
 If you want to prevent this file